Speaker

 Description

-This paper shows a CST simulation of a 6 cell Superconducting (SC) cavity with potential application at LANSCE.
-Previous studies explored the Superconducting LINAC (SCL) option as a potential upgrade to the LANSCE Coupled Cavity LINAC (CCL).
-This SC option has the potential to improve beam availability to the LANSCE facility users by allowing the RF system to partially migrate to a modern RF power solution such as the SNS or the ESS klystron modulators.
-Another option that becomes available is the use of recent advances in Solid-State Power Amplifiers or SSPAs.
-Another important aspect of the SC option is that the removal of the CCL at β=0.78 and implementing high-gradient SC cavities provides a technically sound solution to reach beam energy up to 3 GeV within the already existing beam tunnel, making this available for the users.
+Superconducting LINAC (SCL) technology has been a mature option for several years.
+The SCL option has been studied in the past.
+This option has the potential to improve beam availability to the LANSCE facility users by allowing the RF system to partially migrate to a modern RF power solution such as the Spallation Neutron Source (SNS) or the European Spallation Source (ESS) klystron modulators.
+Due to the higher RF efficiency of the SC cavity, the use of recent advances in Solid-State Power Amplifiers (SSPA) becomes a possibility as an adequate substitute for the RF power plant.
+Another important aspect of the SCL option is that the partial removal of the Coupled Cavity LINAC (CCL) at β=0.78 and implementing high-gradient SC cavities provides a technically sound solution to reach beam energy of more than 1 GeV within the already existing beam tunnel, making this available for the users at LANSCE.
 In addition, the current capability of 800 MeV beam can be maintained by choosing a dynamic mode of operation where only the needed SC RF structures are operated.
-This would allow continued use of the PSR without requiring an upgrade, while providing the 3 GeV option.
-This paper shows a CST simulation of a 6-cell cavity and the calculated RF power per-cavity for the SC linac structures.
+This would allow continued use of the Proton Storage Ring (PSR) without requiring an upgrade, while providing the >1 GeV option for other users on demand.

 I have read and accept the Privacy Policy Statement | Yes |